hea0516/hea0516/README.md

 ### Welcome to Emily Au's github page ヽ(*´∀｀)

 <h4>About Me</h4>
-Hello, I am Emily, a Master's Student at the University of Alberta, </br>
+Hello, I am Emily, an MSc Student at the University of Alberta, </br>
-studying in Master of Science (Crse) - Mathematical & Statistical Science - Modelling, Data, and Predictions</br>
+majoring in Mathematical & Statistical Science - Modelling, Data, and Predictions</br>

 </br></br>
 More about myself is that
-I studied in the Chinese University of Hong Kong for my undergraduate degree with
+I worked as a Data Engineer for 1 year in Hong Kong and studied at the Chinese University of Hong Kong for my undergraduate degree with
 Major: Mathematics (Computational Big Data Analytics Stream)</br>
 Minor: Computer science
-I want to explore more in machine learning and computer vision!
+I want to explore more in data analytics and machine learning!

-You may reach me via emilyaua10@gmail.com
+You may reach me via emilyaua09@gmail.com

 <h4>Language and tools</h4>